Race Cost: 4 Person Team: $600 / 8 Person Team: $1200

 All cyclists are encouraged to decorate their vehicles.
 We ask that the decorations be tasteful and appropriate for all ages.
 Teams with offensive names or decorations will be asked to change names and remove decorations.

 Teams are required to establish a rider rotation and keep the same rotation/order throughout the entire race.
 Teams cannot substitute new riders once the race starts.
-Only riders on the registered team may run the race.
+Only riders on the registered team may ride the race.

 To be considered a competitive team, each team must adhere to the following: